 It’s that time of the year again when renting boyfriends in China is in high demand.
-As the Spring Festival approaches, many single ladies are booking boyfriends to take home and introduce to their parents.

 Many single women in China feel the pressure from parents who urge them to marry.
 If you reach a certain age and are not yet in a relationship or married, expect your parents to be very unhappy.